Armed Forces of Croatia: Formation in the early 1990s

-In the late spring of 1991, the first military units of the National Guard Corps were formed, established on 20 April 1991. by the decision of the President of the Republic and which, for legal and political reasons, was formally part of the Ministry of the Interior.
-In addition to the structures and units that were created by state policy, there were also paramilitaries.
-The Croatian Party of Rights organized its armed detachments, the Croatian defense Forces (HOS), which were privately armed, relatively well trained and trained at the tactical level, and deployed to critical positions on the battlefields.
-The Party of Democratic Change (Reformed Communists, SDP) armed its activists in Istria, the Littoral and Dalmatia, as did the ruling Croatian Democratic Union (HDZ) in other parts of Croatia.
-In some places, the TO system was reactivated (e.g. in Zagreb), which gave better results.
+In the late spring of 1991, the first military units of the National Guard Corps were formed, established on 20 April 1991.
+The Croatian Party of Rights organized its armed detachments, the Croatian Defence Forces (HOS), which were privately armed, relatively trained and trained at the tactical level, and deployed to critical positions on the battlefields.
+The Party of Democratic Change (ZNG) armed its activists in Istria, the Littoral and Dalmatia, as did the ruling Croatian Democratic Union (HDZ) in other parts of Croatia.
+In some places, the teritorijalna obrana (TO) ("Territorial Defense") system was reactivated in Zagreb which proved more effective.

-The system of command and control was initially critically confused, and the competencies were vague and unclear.
-The ZNG was thus under the dual jurisdiction of the Ministry of the Interior and the Ministry of Defense.
-A large part of the command in the field was transferred to local crisis staffs composed and led by political officials who did not necessarily have military knowledge broader than those they had acquired during their conscription service in the JNA.
-There were often several different units in the field, which, even if they were nominally in the same organization, often did not have a common higher command.

-The main tasks of the ZNG (later HV) were to prevent the penetration of the JNA and other forces in the most important directions, to defend cities and critical areas, and to conquer JNA barracks in the depth of their own deployment.
-These tasks began to be fulfilled more comprehensively and systematically only after the armed forces were organized into a single Croatian Army (HV) on the basis of the new defense Law, and when the General Staff was established on 21 September 1991, with Chief General Anton Tus as its Chief.
+These interrelated armed forces were organized into a single Croatian Army (HV) on the basis of the new defence Law, and when the General Staff was established on 21 September 1991, with Chief General Anton Tus as its Chief.
 At that time, a more systematic mobilization of reserve soldiers and the organization of units, commands and institutions began, as well as the planned use of forces.
 On 1 October 1991, large military-territorial and combat commands (Operational Zones) were formed with headquarters in Osijek, Bjelovar, Zagreb, Karlovac, Rijeka and Split.
-Subordinate to them were operational groups that commanded certain directions and areas.
-The basic and at the same time the highest tactical units were infantry brigades (professional and reserve), and brigades and battalions of other branches were also formed.
-By the end of the year, 63 brigades had been formed and developed.